 Because of scar waxes ingredients, there’s a lot less chance of allergic reaction compared to products like liquid latex.
 If you’ve got sensitive skin then scar wax can be a good alternative to harsher products.
 Make sure you pay attention to the type of adhesive you use as well in case you have a reaction to that.

-If you’ve ever bough ready made transfers or prosthetics and you don’t have and average shaped/size face then you know what a pain it can be trying to get a way too big/small piece to fit.
+If you’ve ever bought ready-made transfers or prosthetics and you don’t have an average shaped/sized face then you know what a pain it can be trying to get a too big/small piece to fit.
 With scar wax everything you make is custom fit for the face it’s going on.
 And of course, you get to customise it!
 There’s no chance of turning up at a party and bumping into someone with the exact same piece as you!

 I know that the working time was up there in the pros section, but it’s getting a special mention down here in the cons as well.
 While having an eternal working time is great while you’re working on your piece, it’s not so much fun once it’s done.
 It never properly “sets” so if you’re out at a Halloween party and it’s getting a bit hot and sweaty the wax will start to heat back up and become soft and pliable again making it easy to squish out of shape.